Dimension Tables

 - etc.

-Most companies store these properties in a data warehouse in separate tables, where each row holds information about a single entity.
+Most companies store these properties in their data warehouse in separate tables, where each row holds information about a single entity.
 Later, during analysis, they join these tables to the event tables for further filtering and segmentation.

 Mitzu supports joining one or more dimension tables to event tables.